 Jonmarc gave her a look that he knew she would read correctly.
 “I’ll be looking forward to it.”

+Berry regained her solemn expression and returned her attention to the seated group.
 “Gentlemen, you know what we’re facing.
 The Winter Kingdoms hasn’t seen an invader from beyond the Northern Sea in generations.
 You and your forces are the only thing standing between Principality and invasion.
 I pray to the Lady for your success.”
 With that, Berry rose and swept out of the room, followed closely by Jencin and surrounded by the palace guards.
 The rest filed from their places without conversation, and scattered in different directions as they left the war room.

 Jonmarc headed down the corridor toward the stairs that would take him to Aidane’s rooms.
 After the briefing, he’d come up with quite a few questions for the serroquette.

 “Vahanian!
 I’d like a word with you.”

 Jonmarc’s hand was on the pommel of his sword as he turned.
 He recognized the voice even before the figure of a man strode into the torch light.
 Gregor.

 “You went over my head to Valjan and Hant.
 Why?”
 Gregor was a dark-haired man with intelligent, brown eyes and a hard line to his mouth.
 Years ago, Carina had been unable to save Gregor’s brother.
 Gregor had never forgiven that, and the few times he and Jonmarc had crossed paths had not been pleasant.